-5.10 - Pre-Start Checklist
+5.11 - Pre-Start Checklist

 - □ Start the Combine and lower the header to level ground, if necessary. - Inspect the header for damaged or loose parts.
 Repair or replace any such parts immediately. - Check oil level in hydraulic reservoir of the header.
 Add to specified level with the recommended oil, if required. - Ensure that all protective shields are in place and secured. - Inflate tires to 50 psi (345 kPa) for both transport, and for field operation. - Inspect all hydraulic hoses and fittings.
-Ensure connections are secure and hoses are in good condition. - □ LUBRICATE THE HEADER as outlined in the Service section of this manual. - Make certain Draper Support bar has been removed.
+Ensure connections are secure and hoses are in good condition. - □ LUBRICATE THE HEADER as outlined in the Service section of this manual.